 With this in mind, Ploughcroft has combined a re-roof with high-quality insulation.
 This is called Eco Roof™ and is the ideal solution for older homes, with its thermal blanket creating a warm, cosy, usable living space.

-We carry out insulation from the outside to minimise disruption.
-The result is a room which stays warm in winter but cool in summer.
+We carry out insulation from the outside to minimise disruption and the result is a room which stays warm in winter but cool in summer.

 Eco Roof™ will save you money on heating, increase your property value and also raise your Energy Performance Certificate by up to two bands.